Piccoli Pool

 Stairs required to enter pool deck from Bristol Street and Castor Ave

-Possible stair-free entry to pull deck from playground gate
+Possible stair-free entry to pool deck from playground gate

 Dress code relaxed